getflywheel/local-docs-addon-api/context/README.md

 ## ```context.hooks```

+Use context.hooks to run actions at certain times.
+Hooks are especially useful when adding in element with ```context.React```.

 ## ```context.electron```

 Exposes [Electron API](http://electron.atom.io/docs/api/).
 The available methods and classes will differ based on whether or not this is ran from the main process or renderer process.